-One of the premier rail-trails in the Northeast, the Pine Creek Trail in Pine Creek Gorge offers travelers a spectacular 62-mile journey through the area commonly referred to as the Grand Canyon of Pennsylvania.
-With numerous trailheads, comfort stations, campgrounds and small towns along the route, the well-maintained trail is ideal for an afternoon excursion or a longer trek.
-The trail is crushed limestone but is suitable for most bike tires
+One of the premier rail-trails in the Northeast, the Pine Creek Rail Trail in Pine Creek Gorge offers travelers a spectacular 62-mile journey through the area commonly referred to as the Grand Canyon of Pennsylvania.
+With numerous trailheads, comfort stations, campgrounds, and small towns along the route, the well-maintained trail is ideal for an afternoon excursion or a longer trek.
+The trail is finely crushed limestone best suited for hybrids or mountain bikes.

-Relatively flat, with a grade of only 2%, the trail runs from Ansonia south to Jersey Shore, traversing Tioga and Tiadaghton state forest lands.
-For 55 of its 62 miles it hugs Pine Creek, offering great views of dramatic rock outcrops and numerous waterfalls, and providing access to whitewater rafting and canoeing in the spring.
-You may be lucky enough to see an eagle, osprey, coyote or even a black bear on the hillside adjacent to the trail.
-Other wildlife can also be spotted in the gorge, including deer, wild turkeys, herons, hawks, river otters and beavers.
+For nearly its entire length, the trail hugs Pine Creek, offering great views of the water and dramatic rock outcrops, and providing access to whitewater rafting, kayaking, and canoeing in the spring.
+Fishing, especially for trout, is another popular use of the creek.
+You may be lucky enough to see an eagle, osprey, coyote, or even a black bear on the hillsides adjacent to the trail.
+Other wildlife can also be spotted in the gorge, including deer, wild turkeys, herons, hawks, river otters, and beavers.

 There are many other access points along the route.
 Several access points with parking are located south of Blackwell along Route 414.
 The parking lot at Rattlesnake Rock is a popular drop location for canoe and bicycle shuttle services.
 Another large parking lot is located at the southern end of the trail just north of Waterville.

 To reach the northern trailhead from US 6, where it meets PA 287 north of Wellsboro, turn left to travel north on PA 287 and then turn left on Patten Road.
 The trailhead is on the left beyond the ice cream shop.